 This Action of the Programme funds projects to enhance the attractiveness, profile, image and visibility of European higher education worldwide.
-HEIs (and other key players in the HE sector) may apply.
+Action 3 provides support to activities related to the international dimension of all aspects of higher education, such as promotion, accessibility, quality assurance, credit recognition, mutual recognition of qualifications, curriculum development and mobility.

-More information: http://eacea.ec.europa.eu/erasmus mundus
+More information:

+http://eacea.ec.europa.eu/erasmus mundus/results compendia/selected projects en.php